sergeypevniy/cv/README.md

 <br>

 ## Summary
-Java Software Engineer.
-Has good knowledge of the object-oriented paradigm.
+Java Software Engineer having 6 years of expirience in IT industry.
+Worked on 3 completely different projects.
+Able to work independently and as a team member in a dynamic software development environment.
+Has deep knowledge of the object-oriented paradigm.
 Interested in developing WEB applications for various tasks.
 Participated in the project development using Spring Framework.

 ## Skills